leadtrip/mw-gradle-plugins/README.md

-### This project test out various methods of adding Gradle plugins to a project.
+### This project tests out various methods of adding Gradle plugins to a project.

 ##### Build script (build.gradle)
 There's a WhatsTheTimePlugin defined in build.gradle along with an extension interface to get the properties defined in the relevant block.